Auralise/Workday-Scheduler/README.md

 Bootcamp Week 5 - jQuery and Bootstrap powered Day planner

 ## Purpose
 This is a workday scheduler program designed to allow you to create items that are saved for each hour period of the working day (9am-5pm).
+The application will also highlight the current time segment in Red and colour the future segments with Green and the past segments with Grey.

 ## Built with
 - HTML